|

-Version 1.2.1 was released.
-One bug was found: may crash if opening a short
+Version 1.3.5 was released.
+One bug was fixed: when open a (very) short video seeking

 CutterFF is a small program for UNIX (Linux, or Windows if compiled with